MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`azureSubscription`** - **Azure Subscription**<br>
 Input alias: `ConnectedServiceNameARM`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Azure Resource Manager subscription to target for copying the files.
+Specify the name of an [Azure Resource Manager service connection](/azure/devops/pipelines/library/connect-to-azure) configured for the subscription where the target Azure service, virtual machine, or storage account is located.
+See [Azure Resource Manager overview](/azure/azure-resource-manager/management/overview) for more details.
 <!-- :::editable-content-end::: -->
 <br>